AGraves33/Portfolio/README.md

 - Value: Demonstrates knowledge in visualizing data, filters, and creating dashboards that work together.

 ### Training
-Training:
 Udemy Online Class: 2022 Complete Python Bootcamp from Zero to Hero in Python
 - Learned basic python skills and how to write well formatted code.
 - Incorporated different libraries to manipulate variables.
-- Used while and for loops to construct code.<br/> Udemy Online Class: Learning Python for Data Analysis and Visualization
+- Used while adn for loops to construct code.<br/>
+Udemy Online Class: Learning Python for Data Analysis and Visualization
-- Applied python knowledge to view and manipulate data set.
+- Applied python knowledge to view and manipulate data sets.
-- Learned basics of pandas library to create data frames.
+- Learned basics of Pandas Library to create data frames.
 - Learned how to use the seaborn library to visualize data and interpret it.<br/>
 Udemy Online Class: The Complete SQL Bootcamp 2022: Go from Zero to Hero
 - Learned basic concepts of SQL using MySQL program.